alexdebrie/awesome-dynamodb/README.md

 ## Uses

 - [Priority Queuing](https://aws.amazon.com/blogs/database/implementing-priority-queueing-with-amazon-dynamodb/).
 This post describes how to convert any of your Amazon DynamoDB tables into a queue that can enqueue and dequeue, as you would do with any other large-scale queuing systems.
+- [Near-Real-Time Event Processing](https://aws.amazon.com/blogs/database/how-to-perform-ordered-data-replication-between-applications-by-using-amazon-dynamodb-streams/).
+This post evaluates multiple patterns for processing DynamoDB streams by using several AWS services that are part of AWS serverless computing.
+It also dives into the details about the most reliable and scalable pattern to perform near-real-time processing of DynamoDB streams to notify other systems and users, archive transactions, and replicate data to other data stores while ensuring ordered processing.